paketo-buildpacks/blog/content/posts/0040-uv-and-pixi-support.md

 author: sgaist
 ---

-The python package manager ecosystem is not set in stone.
+The Python package manager ecosystem is not set in stone.
 Most people know the big players such as pip, its brother pipenv, after which came poetry, and from the scientific world conda.

 Sounds like an already impressive list of options.
-However this did not stop the pythonistas from trying to innovate on that subject.
+However this did not stop the Pythonistas from trying to innovate on that subject.

 These past years have seen quite a lot of movement with goals such as better performance, reproducibility and ease of use.

 ## Pixi

-Building on top of the conda ecosystem, [pixi](https://github.com/prefix-dev/pixi) was officially released in 2023.
+Building on top of the Conda ecosystem, [pixi](https://github.com/prefix-dev/pixi) was officially released in 2023.
 Beside speed, it provides automated environment file update as well as lock file generation into its workflow so you don't have to do it yourself.